fanghao6666/fanghao6666.github.io/README.md

 # fanghao6666.github.io
 This is my personal website.
-You can also view on fanghao.site.:)
+You can also view my page on www.fanghao.site. :)